Zoe Jones (figure skater)

 Zoe Jones (formerly Wood and Wilkinson; born 14 January 1980) is a retired British figure skater.
 She is a two-time British national champion (2000, 2001) in ladies' singles.
 She reached the free skate at three ISU Championships and qualified for the 1998 Winter Olympics, but could not compete because of injury.
 As a pairs skater with Christopher Boyadji, she is a four-time national champion (2017–2020).

 Personal life

 Zoe Jones was born on 14 January 1980 in Swindon, England.
 She was raised in Freshbrook.

-She is divorced from Dody Wood and now married to Matthew Wilkinson.
+She was previously married to Dody Wood and then Matthew Wilkinson.

 She is the mother of twin girls, Zarah and Zinia, born in 2007, and a boy, Zkai, born c.
 2012.
 She lived in Canada for almost ten years before returning to England.
 She used the surname Wood until 2015, then Wilkinson before returning to Jones by December 2016.

+After teaming up with Christopher Boyadji in 2016, the pair began a romantic relationship and welcomed their daughter, Arya, in April 2023.

+Jones' daughters, Zarah and Zinia, are also competitive pair skaters.